Ginuwine discography

 In 2002, Ginuwine appeared alongside P. Diddy on "I Need a Girl (Part Two)" from Bad Boy Records' remix album, We Invented the Remix (2002).
 Issued as a single, it became top five hit in Canada, the United Kingdom and the United States.
 The same year, "Stingy," the lead single from the Barbershop soundtrack, peaked at number 33 on the Billboard Hot 100 and reached the top ten of the Hot R&B/Hip-Hop Songs chart.
 The following year, Ginuwine's fourth album The Senior was released.
 The album debuted at number six on the US Billboard 200 and became his first album to reach the top spot on the Top R&B/Hip-Hop Albums chart.
 With US sales of over 863,000 units, it was certified Gold by the RIAA.
 The Senior produced three singles, including lead single "Hell Yeah" and follow-up "In Those Jeans," which peaked at number 17 and number eight on the Billboard Hot 100, respectively.

 In November 2005, Epic released the singer's fifth studio album Back II da Basics.
 It debuted at number twelve on the Billboard 200 and number three Top R&B/Hip-Hop Albums, with total sales reaching 176,000 copies in the United States.
 With singles such as "When We Make Love" failing to impact on the charts, the album ultimately resulted in the termination of his contract with Epic.
 After his departure from the label, Ginuwine signed with Notifi and Asylum Records and released his next album A Man's Thoughts in 2009.
 It opened at number nine on the Billboard 200 and scored him his second number one album on the Top R&B/Hip-Hop Albums.
 Lead single "Last Chance" became a top three hit on the US Hot R&B/Hip-Hop Songs chart.
 Later albums did not achieve the same commercial success, though 2011's Elgin, his second project with Notifi, debuted at number seven on the Top R&B/Hip-Hop Albums.
-Ginuwine's latest solo effort, A Ginuwine Christmas, released in October 2011, failed to chart.
+Ginuwine's Christmas solo album, A Ginuwine Christmas, released in October 2011, failed to chart.